- What is Considered Wire Fraud?

 What is Considered Wire Fraud?

-So, how does one determine whether wire fraud has been committed?
+So, how does one determine whether wire fraud schemes have been committed?
 Typically, prosecutors only have to prove four factors took place to classify a scam as wire fraud:

 - Intent to defraud the victim